 Method of AssessmentPaper and presentation in public (single grade); subcriteria apply.

-Entry RequirementsStudents need to have completed course work worth at least 24 ECTS
+Entry RequirementsStudents need to have completed coursework worth at least 24 ECTS points

-points within our Master's, including the module "Policy Seminars and
+within our Master's, including the module "Research Project in

-Additional InformationStudents need to choose a suitable thesis topic within the domain of
+Additional InformationStudents opting for a specialization need to choose a suitable thesis

 |Period||Ac.
 Year (sept)|